General Dynamics (GD). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-The NPV MMA Diff. of the $1,365 is below the $1,400 target I look for in a stock that has increased dividends as long as GD has.
-If GD grows its dividend at 9.3% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 3.1%.
+The NPV MMA Diff. of the $1,115 is below the $1,300 target I look for in a stock that has increased dividends as long as GD has.
+If GD grows its dividend at 9.4% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 3.22%.
+GD earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.

-Memberships and Peers: GD is a member of the S&P 500 a member of the Broad Dividend Achievers™ Index.
+Memberships and Peers: GD is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
 The company's peer group includes: The Boeing Co.
-(BA) with a 2.4% yield, Lockheed Martin Corporation (LMT) with a 4.5% yield and Textron Inc. (TXT) with a 0.3% yield.
+(BA) with a 1.9% yield, Lockheed Martin Corporation (LMT) with a 3.8% yield and Textron Inc. (TXT) with a 0.3% yield.

 Conclusion: GD did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of three Stars.
 This quantitatively ranks GD as a 3-Star Hold stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,400 NPV MMA Differential, the calculated rate is 9.4%.
-This dividend growth rate is slightly above the 9.3% used in this analysis, thus providing no margin of safety.
-GD has a risk rating of 1.25 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,300 NPV MMA Differential, the calculated rate is 9.9%.
+This dividend growth rate is above the 9.4% used in this analysis, thus providing no margin of safety.
+GD has a risk rating of 1.75 which classifies it as a Medium risk stock.

-Defense budget cuts are inevitable, but GD with is diversified offerings is in one of the best positions to survive them.
-Aerospace, particularly for large-cabin aircraft, should drive GD's growth over the next several years.
-Deliveries of large-cabin aircraft rose to 90 for 2012, up from 75 for 2011.
+Additional defense budget cuts are likely.
+However, GD with its diversified offerings is in one of the best positions to survive them.
+The company's Aerospace business continues to enjoy a significant backlog for large-cabin aircraft, and should remain strong over the next several years.

 The company has a pristine balance sheet with low free cash flow payout and debt to total capital.
 GD keeps its yield competitive through annual dividend increases.
-Recently it raised its dividend 8.5% to $0.51 per share.
-The stock is trading above my $67.05 calculated fair value price, so I will carefully watch for the appropriate time to add to my position.
+GD is currently trading above its calculated fair value price of $61.76.
+This is a solid company and I will continue to look for opportunities to add to my position.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.